learn-co-students/chisea_bakeoff_classification/README.md

 This includes the features and target variables that you will use to train a predictive model

 2. `test_features.csv`
-This includes a testing set of data with the `defualt payment next month` column removed.
+This includes a testing set of data with the `default payment next month` column removed.
 You will make your final predictions on these observations and submit the predictions as a csv file.

 ## Feature Descriptions